-The Suez Crisis began on October 29, 1956, when Israeli armed forces pushed into Egypt toward the Suez Canal after Egyptian president Gamal Abdel Nasser (1918-70) nationalized the canal, a valuable waterway that controlled two-thirds of the oil used by Europe.
-The Israelis were soon joined by French and British forces, which nearly brought the Soviet Union into the conflict and damaged their relationships with the United States.
+The Suez Crisis began on October 29, 1956, when Israeli armed forces pushed into Egypt toward the Suez Canal, a valuable waterway that controlled two-thirds of the oil used by Europe.
+In July of that year, Egyptian president Gamal Abdel Nasser nationalized the canal.
+The Israelis were joined by French and British forces, which damaged their relationships with the United States and nearly brought the Soviet Union into the conflict.
 In the end, Egypt emerged victorious, and the British, French and Israeli governments withdrew their troops in late 1956 and early 1957.
 The event was a pivotal event among Cold War superpowers.

 The Israelis struck first on October 29, 1956.
 Two days later, British and French military forces joined them.
 Originally, forces from the three countries were set to strike at once, but the British and French troops were delayed.

 Behind schedule but ultimately successful, the British and French troops landed at Port Said and Port Fuad and took control of the area around the Suez Canal.
 However, their hesitation had given the Soviet Union—also confronted with a growing crisis in Hungary—time to respond.